github/gh-actions-importer/README.md

 GitHub Actions Importer helps you plan and automate the migration of Azure DevOps, CircleCI, GitLab, Jenkins, and Travis CI pipelines to Actions.
 This repository provides functionality that extends the [GitHub CLI](https://cli.github.com/) to migrate pipelines using the GitHub Actions Importer.

-> Sign up [here](https://github.com/features/actions-importer/signup) to request access to the public preview for the GitHub Actions Importer.
+> **Note**: Sign up [here](https://github.com/features/actions-importer/signup) to request access to the public preview for the GitHub Actions Importer.
 Once you are granted access you'll be able to use the `gh-actions-importer` CLI extension

 You can request support [here](https://support.github.com/) on a best-effort basis during the public preview period.